 The Climate Change Response Framework is an example of a collaborative, cross-boundary approach to create a set of tools, partnerships, and actions to support climate-informed conservation and land management.
 Historically, this effort has focused on the needs of forest managers and forestry professionals.
 In recent years, however, there has been increasing demand for science and tools to address climate change adaptation in wildlife management and conservation.
 Not only do wildlife and resource managers need the best available science, it must also be presented in a usable format with feasible options within the purview of an individual manager.

-The research team is first completing a comprehensive review of peer-reviewed studies to summarize what wildlife-related management actions currently exist in climate change adaptation.
-They will then develop and test a “menu” of climate change adaptation actions that are suitable for wildlife management in terrestrial ecosystems.
-This Wildlife Adaptation Menu will be modeled off existing adaptation menus for Forestry and Urban Forestry, and it will be designed to be used in conjunction with the Adaptation Workbook.
-In addition to a menu of adaption strategies and approaches, the scientists will also identify site-level tactics and develop case studies demonstrating the use and implementation of the menu.
-To ensure that information and tools meet the needs of managers, the team is involving and integrating input from wildlife managers at every step of the process.
-Managers will be involved in scoping the project, testing the menu, and implementing the menu.
+The research team first completed a comprehensive review of peer-reviewed studies to summarize what wildlife-related management actions currently exist in climate change adaptation.
+They then developed and tested a “menu” of climate change adaptation actions that are suitable for wildlife management in terrestrial ecosystems.
+This Wildlife Adaptation Menu was modeled off existing adaptation menus for Forestry and Urban Forestry, and designed to be used in conjunction with the Adaptation Workbook.
+In addition to a menu of adaption strategies and approaches, the scientists identified site-level tactics and develop case studies demonstrating the use and implementation of the menu.
+To ensure that information and tools meet the needs of managers, the team involved and integrated input from wildlife managers at every step of the process.
+Managers were involved in scoping the project, testing the menu, and implementing the menu.

-Hoving, Presentation to resource managers at MI DNR about menu development 1/24/18
+- Presentation to resource managers at MI DNR about menu development (Hoving)

-Zuckerberg for the Wetland Science Conference, Wisconsin Wetlands Association 02/21/18
+- Invited presentation (Zuckerberg) for the Wetland Science Conference, Wisconsin Wetlands Association